 I fell head over heels for this setup on GBP/USD almost as soon as I saw it on Big Pippin’s Daily Chart Art.
-Doesn’t that descending channel look oh-so sexy?!?
+Doesn’t that descending channel look oh-so-sexy?!?
 I’m not gonna go gaga in selling the pound just yet though, as I think it still has some room to go higher.

 The pair has been rejected at the falling trend line a few times since last week.
-I’m expecting price to test it once again today so I placed a sell order around the area at 1.6150.
+I’m expecting the price to test it once again today so I placed a sell order around the area at 1.6150.

-As for my stop, I put it well above the trend line at 1.6215 to take account any unexpected volatility that may come with today’s potential market-movers.
+As for my stop, I put it well above the trend line at 1.6215 to take into account any unexpected volatility that may come with today’s potential market-movers.
 I’m going to take profit at the bottom of the channel at 1.6030.

 Fundamentally, I’m also bearish.
 For one, the U.K. has slipped into a recession again.
 The U.K.’s economy was reported to have shrunk by 0.2% for the first quarter of 201.
-In addition, the euro zone’s debt problems have flared up again with Greece and Spain on the spotlight.
+In addition, the euro zone’s debt problems have flared up again with Greece and Spain in the spotlight.